nspope/coaldecoder/README.md

 # coaldecoder

-Demographic inference for multi-population models from reconstructed genealogies using trio coalescence rates.
+An R package for demographic inference for multi-population models from reconstructed genealogies using trio coalescence rates.
 The method allows estimation of (asymmetric) migration rates and effective population sizes, and scales to thousands of epochs and tens of populations.
 Note that this package is at a 'proof of concept' stage, the API and implementation are bound to change.
 The underlying model and input statistics are described in [this poster](inst/example/Pope_ProbGen2022.pdf).

 ### Known issues